JoanitoLiberti/The-honeybee-gut-microbiota-does-not-affect-behavioral-maturation/README.md

 # Investigating the relationship between gut microbiota, behavioral maturation, and division of labor in honeybees
-Data and code underlying the study "Gut microbiota influences onset of foraging-related behavior but not physiological hallmarks of division of labor in honeybees"
+Data and code underlying the study "Gut microbiota influences onset of foraging-related behavior but not physiological hallmarks of division of labor in honeybees".

 We used a combination of automated behavioural tracking, CHC profiling, RNA-sequencing and measurements of weight, hypopharyngeal gland size to investigate the relationship between the gut microbiota, behavioral maturation, and the resulting division of labor in honeybee colonies. <br />